wazo-platform/wazo-platform.org/website/uc-doc/administration/callerid.md

 The current logic for outgoing calls is:

-- If the call uses dynamic caller ID selection use the received CallerID
+- If the call uses dynamic caller ID selection use the received Caller ID
-- If the call is not emitted by a user: use the outgoing call's CallerID
+- If the call is not emitted by a user: use the outgoing call's Caller ID
 - If the call is emitted by a user:
-  - If the `outgoing_caller_id` is Default, use the outgoing call's CallerID
+  - If the `outgoing_caller_id` is Default, use the outgoing call's Caller ID
-  - If the `outgoing_caller_id` is Anonymous, remove the CallerID
+  - If the `outgoing_caller_id` is Anonymous, remove the Caller ID
   - If the `outgoing_caller_id` is set, use it

-Once the call is sent into the trunk, the operator may still override the CallerID before routing the call to the destination.
-Each operator has its own rules about CallerID: some will always rewrite the CallerID that is attached to the trunk, others will leave the CallerID untouched, some operators will only rewrite the CallerID if you use an unauthorized CallerID, etc.
+Once the call is sent into the trunk, the operator may still override the Caller ID before routing the call to the destination.
+Each operator has its own rules about Caller ID: some will always rewrite the Caller ID that is attached to the trunk, others will leave the Caller ID untouched, some operators will only rewrite the Caller ID if you use an unauthorized Caller ID, etc.

-### Anonymous CallerID
+### Anonymous Caller ID

 If the user needs to do anonymous calls there are a few things to consider.